English contact info

 4. You enter the parc-fermé with your startcard and to leave the parc-fermé on route to the start podium, you need to show your bike-papers.
 You can hand them over to your helper before you climb the start podium.

 5. Although it is a timecard enduro we do not use physical timecards.
-At the time check you will see a digital satellite clock that shows the valid time.
+It is done with the transponder.
+At the time check you will see a digital satellite clock at the yellow flag that shows the valid time.
+Stop before the yellow flag until your minute has begun.
+Then drive on slowly and the transponder loop will register your passing.

 6. Upon impounding you get a barcode sticker; it is placed on the steering stem.
 This will be scanned at route checks (blue flag).